hbread00/COMP4320/Project1/readme.txt

 Introduction:
-A simple program to achieve unreliable transmission based on UDP protocol
+A simple program to achieve unreliable network transmission based on UDP protocol

 How to compile:
 g++ server.cpp -o server